 - promote collaboration within the profession and with other professions or disciplines at local, national and international levels to facilitate information generation, sharing and implementation

 - develop partnerships and collaborations on projects relevant to EBP

-Evidence based practice (EBP) — is an approach to health care wherein health professionals use the best available evidence from systematic research, integrating it with clinical expertise to make clinical decisions for individual patients.
+Evidence-based practice (EBP) — is an approach to practice wherein health professionals use the best available evidence from systematic research, integrating it with clinical expertise to make clinical decisions for service users, who may be individual patients/clients, carers and communities/populations.
 EBP values, enhances and builds on clinical expertise, knowledge of disease mechanisms, and pathophysiology.
-It involves complex and conscientious decision-making based not only on the available evidence but also on patient characteristics, situations, and preferences.
-It recognises that health care is individualised and ever changing and involves uncertainties and probabilities.
+It involves complex and conscientious decision-making based not only on the best available evidence but also on patient/client characteristics, situations, and preferences.
+It recognises that health services are individualised and ever changing and involves uncertainties and probabilities.
+3-5

 |Approval, review and related policy information|